-Dr. sc.
-Iva Bašić, postdoc.
+Iva Bašić, postdoc

 Phone: 4092 092

-Iva Bašić was born on February 8th, 1988 in Zagreb, Croatia.
+Iva Bašić, PhD is a postdoctoral researcher at the Department of phonetics.
+She was born in 1988 in Zagreb, Croatia.
 She finished her primary school and general grammar school also in Zagreb.
 In 2006 she started her further education at the Faculty of Humanities and Social Sciences, University of Zagreb.
 During the undergraduate study she was a student assistant of the Department of phonetics and worked on several courses (Articulatory phonetics, Neurophonetics, Language learning and Phonetic transcription).
 In 2009 she received the Chancellor’s Award.
 She finished her undergraduate education and earned the university degrees of university Bachelor in Phonetics and university Bachelor in Linguistics in 2009.
 The same year she continued her education and started the Masters in Phonetics and Linguistics, attending four modules.
 Also, she received The “City of Zagreb” University Scholarship and was awarded by the Mayor of Zagreb.
 In 2011 she earned the university degrees of MA in Phonetics (Scientific module and module of Speech and Hearing Rehabilitation) and Linguistics (modules of General and Applied linguistics).
 She was employed as a research assistant at the Department of Phonetics at the Faculty of Humanities and Social Sciences in Zagreb, in 2012.